fcerbell/fcerbell.github.io/_posts/en/2015-10-19-Create-a-D3-chart-with-CEAN-and-N1QL-on-Couchbase.md

 lang: en
 description: How to create a D3 chart on Couchbase, using the CEAN stack
 category: tutos
-tags: [cean, couchbase, D3, nodejs, express, angular, reporting, N1QL]
+tags: [ CEAN, Couchbase, D3, NodeJS, ExpressJS, AngularJS, Reporting, N1QL ]
 #published: false
 ---